look4abhinav/Chatbot/README.md

 `python chatbot.py`

 The chatbot will prompt you for input, and you can start asking questions.

+> To stop the chatbot, hit CMD/Ctrl + C:

 <!-- References
 [Link to reference #1]